placemark/placemark/README.md

 it on running, but it will work on similar hosting setups, like Railway, Heroku, or Flightcontrol.
 It might also work on Fly.io.

+A docker setup, or more likely docker-compose, would be a great addition.

 ### Environment variables

 This application reads `.env` files when in development, and requires